-Niagara Catholic District School Board Minutes of the Committee of the Whole Meeting September 15, 2009 Page 7 of 7 Minutes of the Committee of the Whole Moseptember 15, 2009. eeting of the Niagara Catholic District School Board held on Approved on the 13th day of October 2009.
-Frank Fera John Crocco Vice-Chairperson of the Board Director of Education/Secretary -Treasurer
+Minutes of the Committee of the Whole Meeting of the Niagara Catholic District School Board held on September 15, 2009.

+Approved on the 13th day of October 2009.

+Frank Fera Vice-Chairperson of the Board John Crocco Director of Education/Secretary -Treasurer TO: NIAGARA CATHOLIC DISTRICT SCHOOL BOARD COMMITTEE OF THE WHOLE PUBLIC SESSION OCTOBER 13, 2009
-TOPIC: POLICY COMMITTEE

-UNAPPROVED MINUTES SEPTEMBER 29, 2009
+TOPIC: POLICY COMMITTEE UNAPPROVED MINUTES SEPTEMBER 29, 2009